For Inspiration and Recognition of Science and Technology: FIRST LEGO League Challenge

 In 1998, the FIRST LEGO League Challenge (formerly known as FIRST LEGO League), a program similar to the FIRST Robotics Competition was formed.
 It is aimed at 9 to 14-year-old students and utilizes LEGO Mindstorms sets (EV3, NXT, RCX) to build palm-sized LEGO robots, which are then programmed using either the ROBOLAB software (RCX-based systems) or Mindstorms NXT or EV3 software (for NXT or EV3-based systems respectively) to autonomously compete against other teams.
 The ROBOLAB software is based on National Instruments' LabVIEW industrial control engineering software.
 The combination of interchangeable LEGO parts, computer 'bricks', sensors, and the aforementioned software, provide preteens and teenagers with the capability to build simple models of real-life robotic systems.
 This competition also utilizes a research element that is themed with each year's game, and deals with a real-world situation for students to learn about through the season.
 In 2020, the program was re-branded to FIRST LEGO League Challenge.

 The simplistic nature of its games, its relatively low team startup costs, and its association with the LEGO Group mean that it is the most extensive of all FIRST competitions, despite a lower profile and fewer sponsors than FIRST Tech Challenge or FIRST Robotics Competition.
 In 2009, 14,725 teams from 56 countries participated in local, regional, national, and international competitions, compared with around 1,600 teams in roughly 10 countries for FIRST Robotics Competition.

+On March 19, 2026, FIRST announced that LEGO decided not to renew their agreement with FIRST.
+The 2026-2027 season will be the last season of FIRST LEGO League.